-Finding Theses and Dissertations
+Finding and Submitting Theses and Dissertations

-Dissertations created by Brandeis students and for use by members of the Brandeis community may be accessed directly from Dissertations and Theses at Brandeis University, a library database.
+Dissertations created by Brandeis students may be accessed directly from Dissertations and Theses at Brandeis University, a library database.
 Electronic copies can be reached via a link in the database and print copies are housed in the library stacks and may be borrowed by members of the Brandeis community.
 Print dissertations also be borrowed by participating interlibrary loan institutions by contacting firstname.lastname@example.org.

 To access any dissertation not written by Brandeis students there are three places they may be found:

 Find electronic versions of dissertations through our subscription to Dissertations and Theses Full Text powered by ProQuest.
 To find dissertations you can narrow your results by using the many subject fields located in Advanced Search.

 Available full text and free of charge are the Open Access Theses and Dissertations which has materials from all over the world in their database.